 Line 15: Surviving spouse’s information

 If you are the surviving spouse, skip this question.
-Enter the surviving spouse’s name and address here if you are completing this form on the surviving spouse’s behalf.
+Enter the surviving spouse’s name and address here if you are completing the SSA death benefit form on the surviving spouse’s behalf.

 If there is no surviving spouse, skip Lines 15 through 18.